Larry Day: Mid-career

 Day's professional career was well established by 1959.
 He exhibited his painting Dark Laughter in the 2nd Philadelphia Arts Festival: Regional Exhibition at the Philadelphia Museum of Art, and contributed an essay titled “The Artist as Philadelphian” to the exhibition catalogue.
 On March 21, 1961, he participated as a panelist in Conversations with Artists: Where Do We Go from Here?, alongside Marcel Duchamp, Louise Nevelson, and Theodoros Stamos.
-The event was moderated by Katharine Kuh, art editor for Saturday Review of Literature.
-He was an artist-in-residence at Aspen Center of Contemporary Art when it opened in 1960, and also in 1961, 1962 and 1964.
+He was an artist-in-residence at Aspen Center of Contemporary Art when it opened in 1960, and also in 1961, 1962, and 1964.
 In 1962, he overlapped with fellow artist-in-residence and lifelong friend Leland Bell from June 22 to September 1.

 By 1962, Day had transitioned from abstraction back to representation, beginning with a loosely painted copy of a work by Jan Steen.
-This shift aligned with a broader movement in American art away from Abstract Expressionism, which critic Robert Hughes referred to as a “mandatory world style.”
-Artists at the time began to reengage with narrative and representation, diverging from the "pure aestheticism" described by Clement Greenberg.
 In a 1991 interview with Marina Pacini for the Archives of American Art, Day explained: “It's again this and that, rather than just this or just that.”
 During the 1960s, he began painting architectural scenes—primarily in Philadelphia—as well as narrative figure compositions in both indoor and outdoor settings.

 Throughout the 1960s, Day exhibited in both solo and group exhibitions in Philadelphia and New York.
 His work was included in the 12th National Print Exhibition at the Brooklyn Museum in 1960, a two-person show with Sidney Goodman at the Proctor Arts Institute at Bard College in 1965, and exhibitions at Elaine Benson Gallery in Bridgehampton, New York.
-Other notable group exhibitions during this period included 10/XII, Exhibition: Contemporary American Drawings at the Indiana University School of Fine Arts Gallery and Realism Now at the Vassar College Art Gallery, the latter curated by influential art historian Linda Nochlin.
+Other group exhibitions during this period included 10/XII, Exhibition: Contemporary American Drawings at the Indiana University School of Fine Arts Gallery and Realism Now at the Vassar College Art Gallery, the latter curated by the art historian Linda Nochlin.

-He also was included in exhibitions organized by the American sculptor and curator Scott Burton, most notably The Realist Revival, a traveling group exhibition presented by the American Federation of Arts from September 1972 to September 1973.
-The show toured venues including the University of Alabama Art Gallery (Tuscaloosa), Georgia Museum of Art (Athens), the New York Cultural Center (NYC), Ohio University (Athens), the J.B.
-Speed Art Museum (KY), Kutztown State College (PA), and others.
-The exhibition catalog featured Day's painting Game of Charades (1969).
+His work was also curated into exhibitions organized by the sculptor Scott Burton, including The Realist Revival, a traveling group exhibition presented by the American Federation of Arts in 1973.
+The show toured to several venues including the Georgia Museum of Art (Athens), the J.B.
+Speed Art Museum (KY), among other institutions.

 By the 1970s, Day exhibited regularly at galleries, universities, and museums across the United States and abroad.
 His work appeared in four traveling exhibitions, including American Figure Drawing, which was shown at Lehigh University (Pennsylvania), the Victorian College of the Arts Gallery (Melbourne, Australia), and the Art Gallery of South Australia (Adelaide).